Frequently-asked questions

 Yes, you can essentially bypass the built-in synchronous sequencing when you are

-- Set the length of time for students to perform the calibration stage, ie the Calibrations period, for 5 minutes,
+- Set the length of time for students to perform the calibration stage to 5 minutes.

 - DO NOT use the default RCI of 0 if students do the calibrations after the due date.

-- Set the start time of the peer reviews at the same time as the end time of the calibrations.
+- Set the start time of the peer reviews to the same time as the end time of the calibrations.

 Since no student will finish all the calibrations in 5 minutes, this set of parameters